alefore/weblog/zurich-shorts.md

 ☙

-Ducks fight for breadcrumbs an old lady throws them.
+In the winter, an old lady throws breadcrumbs to the ducks.
-She wishes her son called more often.
+She wishes her son called.

+☙

+The late snow finally melts
+but the daffodils can no longer rise to greet the sun.

+☙

+I walk over the bridge, clutching my umbrella tightly.
+Plop!
+The wind turns it into a useless antenna.